berthelemy/digital-learning-competencies/README.md

 `git submodule add https://github.com/Wyver-Solutions/_elearning-competencies _elearning-competencies`

-The underscore is so they work directly as a [https://jekyllrb.com/docs/collections/](Jekyll collection).
+The underscore is so the files work directly as a [https://jekyllrb.com/docs/collections/](Jekyll collection).
 You will need to run the above command inside your Collections directory, and then use `git pull` inside the submodule whenever you want to update.

 ## Framework Structure